How Waste Management affects the Environment

 Land Pollution

-Waste doesn’t simply vanish; it decomposes and disperses, causing harm to both wildlife and humans.
-Picture your beloved outdoor areas, like parks or meadows, tainted by waste contamination.
+Waste doesn’t just disappear; it breaks down and spreads, causing damage to both wildlife and humans.
+Imagine cherished outdoor spaces, such as parks or meadows, marred by waste contamination.

 Land Pollution